Rueben Thevandran: Career

 In 2004, after his Akademi Fantasia fame, Burn was called upon to make countless TV appearances either as a Host, Guest or Singer on shows such as Era TV, Fulus Mania, Hitz.TV, and Xfresh TV.
 Apart from TV jobs, he has also had print publicity for his album Ini Janjiku.
 Burn's hit singles "Kasih Ibu" and "I Can See Now" earned him nominations for local award shows such as Muzik Muzik and Anugerah Era.
 Burn eventually moved towards TV hosting.
 He started off hosting the Fulus Mania gameshow on Astro Ria and continued with Era TV on Astro Ria before joining Astro Arena and Grandstand Ahad He voiced-over another local soccer show Masa Tambahan Arena Bola.

 Radio

 Burn's radio career started in 2004 with Xfresh FM.
 After 4 years he quit in defeat and joined Era FM for another 2 years before leaving for TV as a sports TV host.
-Amongst the highlights of his radio career was the fact that he headed the prime time show on Xfresh Fm called Zon Planet X with hit segments like "Panggilan Kena Burn" and "Usha Usha".
+Amongst the highlights of his radio career was that he headed the prime time show on Xfresh Fm called Zon Planet X with hit segments like "Panggilan Kena Burn" and "Usha Usha".
 On Era, Burn teamed up with "Cham" former VE singer and "Adifashla" his former "AF" partner on the drive show Petang Era & Malam Era.
-As a top radio announcer and TV host, Burn received endorsements from NIKE, HI-5,Listerine & Revive Isotonic.
+As a top radio announcer and TV host, Burn received endorsements from Nike, HI-5,Listerine & Revive Isotonic.